aws-observability/aws-otel-community/sample-apps/java-sample-app/README.md

 - Now the application is running and the endpoints can be called at `127.0.0.1:4567/<one-of-4-endpoints>`.
 Example: http://127.0.0.1:4567/outgoing-sampleapp

+To use a different configuration file to run the sample application you can use the `ADOT_JAVA_SAMPLE_APP_CONFIG` environment variable.
+Set this environment variable to the path of your custom configuration file.

-Obs: This directory also contains `config.yaml` file that can be used with the AWS Distro for OpenTelemetry collector.
+Obs: This directory also contains `collector-config.yaml` file that can be used with the AWS Distro for OpenTelemetry collector.

 https://github.com/aws-observability/aws-otel-collector